 This is probably the most obvious of the six simple steps of how to run a meeting.
 Intrinsically, everybody knows that we should be meeting in regards to something other than setting up the next meeting; however in practice, we find that many meetings are run without an agenda.
 If you are running a meeting without purpose, you aren’t getting anywhere.
 A proper meeting agenda includes the clear objective(s) of the meeting, what is expected of the participants in the meeting, any deliverables that are due, and any resources required for the meeting.
 Rhythm Systems has weekly meeting agenda template that you can download and customize to your needs for your weekly staff meeting.
 Ensure that you have time to cover the most important topics by scheduling them at the beginning of the meeting when the energy is highest.
 Don’t forget to send the agenda out and any supporting documents at least twenty-four hours in advance to make sure that you have everyone aligned and on the same page.
 If you don’t send the agenda until an hour before the meeting, you might as well not send one at all!5.
 Emphasize the Dashboards

 All companies should have easy-to-read dashboards that track their progress against company objectives.
 We find that many companies that come to us have no clear execution plan in place for how to achieve the goals they laid out in the strategic planning session.
 Even if they have solid strategic thinking, they don’t have a detailed execution plan in place to hold the team accountable while driving towards their goals.
 One of the key components of the execution plan is tracking progress with business dashboards.
 Many teams are using Excel-based KPI dashboards to track some of their activities, and that is a great start.
 However, we have found that many companies outgrow this method of tracking long before they actually make the decision to seek cloud-based alternatives for improved collaboration and execution.
-If you think you might have outgrown Excel, please read this article and see if it makes sense to start exploring alternatives.
+If you think you might have outgrown Excel, please read the article and see if it makes sense to start exploring alternatives.

 Your dashboard should have clear success criteria outlined so that everybody knows quickly and easily if you are on target for success or need to make adjustments in order to achieve your goal.
 When discussing these metrics, keep in mind that all discussion should revolve around what the team needs to do in order to achieve success, not bashing the name associated with the metric.
 If the metric is off course, the discussion is around solutions and not blaming the individual bringing the problem to the group’s attention to solve.6.
 Close the Meeting